Chicago Columbus Day Parade October 11

 When: Monday, October 11,2021.
 Parade steps off at 12:30PM.
 The festivities begin with a 9am mass at the Shrine of Our Lady of Pompeii, 1224 W. Lexington Street.
 A wreath laying ceremony 10:30AM in Arrigo Park, 801 S. Loomis St.

-Where: Parade, State Street from Wacker to Van Buren.
+Where: Parade, State Street from Lake to Van Buren.
 Free.

 The Columbus Day Parade is sponsored by the Joint Civic Committee of Italian Americans.

 Columbus Day Chairman, JCCIA President and other dignitaries from city, state and the Italian community will march in the Parade.
 The Columbus Day Parade has over 150 units – bands, floats (Nina, Ointa and Santa Maria!) and marchers.
 All ethnicities are invited to join the parade.

 Cheap Italian food around the parade